fireship-io/fireship.io/content/lessons/angular-ngrx-redux-starter-guide/index.md

 2. A state object cannot be changed - it is **immutable**.
 3. When data changes, the existing state is duplicated, then a new object is created with the updates.
 In Angular this data is treated as an RxJS Observable, allowing us to subscribe to it from anywhere in the app.
 4. State can only be changed via an **action**, which is also an object.
 It includes a type (the action name) and an optional payload (the action data), for example `{ type: 'DELETE_ITEM', payload: 123 }`.
-5. When an event is emitted, for example a button click, the action is sent to a reducer function to converts the old state into the new state.
+5. When an event is emitted, for example, a button click, the action is sent to a reducer function to convert the old state into the new state.

 ### What are the benefits of Redux?

 - Global Data: The Redux pattern allows you to observe the current data state from anywhere in the app.
 - Debugging: Because you have a sequence of state changes, you debug redux apps by comparing one state to another.
-This gives you a time lapse breakdown of your data.
+This gives you a time-lapse breakdown of your data.
-- Isolation of Data: Data flows one-way and is completely isolated from presentation.
+- Isolation of Data: Data flows one-way and is completely isolated from the presentation.
 - Type Safety: TypeScript and Redux go together like rainbows and unicorns.
-Redux gives you good incentive to take advantage strong typing, which will result in better tooling and maintainability.
+Redux gives you a good incentive to take advantage of strong typing, which will result in better tooling and maintainability.

 ### What about the drawbacks?